sei-jed-10/W08D02-React-State/07-quiz-time.md

 4. A map is like a `while` loop.
 With `map`, you make a new variable and with it iterate through each item until you break the loop.

 **Answer**

-Correct answer: 3
->Explanation: Right!
-We use map to iterate over an array, like a for loop, and perform an action on each item, usually saving this into a new variable.

 <br><br>